martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 These rules eliminate many concerns people have with indentation systems.
 One objection that people raise about indentation-sensitive syntax is that horizontal whitespace can get lost in many transports (HTML readers, etc.).
 In addition, sometimes there are indented groups that you’d like to highlight; traditional whitespace indentation provides no opportunity to highlight indented groups specially.
 By allowing "!" as an indent character (as well as space and tab), these problems disappear.
 Also, some like to use spaces to indent; others like tabs.
 Python allows either.
 Sweet-expressions also allow people to use spaces, tabs, or a combination, as long as you are consistent, so developers can use whatever they prefer.

+If you indent the *first* line, indentation processing is ignored; the system just reads the first expression (ignoring indentation) and returns it.
+So if the line begins with indentation followed by "a b c", it will return "a" the first time (and "b" on the second, and "c" on the third).
+This mechanism, called "initial indent", helps with backwards-compatibility; if an s-expression begins with indentation, it's clearly not a sweet-expression.
+The goal is to make it easy to just have sweet-expressions enabled at all times, since very little code will be interpreted differently.

 Convenience programs "sweet-clisp" and "sweet-sbcl"
 ===================================================

 For your convenience, the full package includes "sweet-clisp" and "sweet-sbcl" (if you have clisp or sbcl respectively), which automatically put you in sweet-expression mode (the last tier) for that implementation of Common Lisp.
 They are especially convenient for interactive use; you can also use them to run scripts in sweet-expression notation.
+In both you can enter symbols in lowercase and see them in lowercase (they implement this by inverting the readtable-case, as discussed above).

 The sweet-clisp will also work around some bugs and problems in clisp.
-It will "setq *print-escape* t" as described above, for one thing.
-It also works around a problem in the clisp REPL.
+In particular, it works around another bug in the clisp REPL.
 In the clisp standard REPL any top-level sweet-expressions (after the first one) that are not initially indented must be preceded by a  blank line.
 If they aren't, then the first line of the second sweet-expression would be skipped (they are consumed by the REPL reader).
 Note  that  this bug does not affect files run by clisp, re-implementations of the REPL on clisp, or other Common Lisp  implementations  (e.g.,  SBCL  doesn't have this problem).
 The work-around over‐rides some system function definitions when the REPL  is  invoked, so it will trigger some warnings about "redefining functions".
 If  you do not want the work-around performed, use the "-CREPL" option, which forces this program to use the standard  clisp  REPL (without a work-around) instead.
 The REPL work-around is irrelevant for programs run directly without the REPL, obviously.
+It also tries to work around the symbol vertical bar display, as discussed above.

 The "sweet-clisp" program, if you download the entire package, by default uses write-readable to display REPL results.
 The variable \*repl-write-readable\* controls this; by default it is t, so write-readable is used; if it is nil, then the standard write routine is used.